raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

-# Raspberry Pi4, Pi400 and CM4 bootflow
+# Raspberry Pi 4, 400 and CM4 bootflow

-This page describes the bootflow for BCM2711 based products.
-The main difference betweeen this and previous products is that the second stage bootloader is loaded from an SPI flash [EEPROM](../booteeprom.md) on BCM2711 instead of the bootcode.bin file on previous chips.
+This page describes the bootflow for BCM2711-based products.
+The main difference betweeen this and previous products is that the second stage bootloader is loaded from an SPI flash [EEPROM](../booteeprom.md) instead of the bootcode.bin file on previous products.

 The bootflow for the ROM (first stage) is as follows:-